Sonoran-Software/Sonoran-Radio-Docs/pricing/free-teamspeak-promo.md

 ![7-receiveemail.png](/pricing/free-teamspeak-promo/7-receiveemail.png)

 # What's Next?
 Your next steps should be setting up your TeamSpeak 3 Server with Sonoran Radio.
-Follow our guide on registering your TeamSpeak[registering-your-community](/tutorials/registering-your-community), skipping steps 1-3.
+Follow our guide on registering your TeamSpeak [registering-your-community](/tutorials/registering-your-community), skipping steps 1-3.
 You can edit your "temporary" random TeamSpeak server UID you set earlier with the new Sonoran Servers TeamSpeak 3 server UID.